 - My LS

-However, there will be SQE preparation courses run by providers of legal education and training for those who want to prepare in this way or who will need to undertake some form of legal education, having taken a non-law degree or degree equivalent qualification.
+However, legal education and training providers are offering SQE preparation courses for those who want to prepare in this way, or who will need to undertake some form of legal education, having taken a non-law degree or degree equivalent qualification.